billtubbs/thesis-sims/README.md

 i_in_seqs = [1, 2, 3, 4, 5];
 ```

-To change the observers to include in the simulation, edit line 82:
+To change which observers are included in the simulations, edit line 82:

 ```
 observers = {KF1, KF2, MMKF, SKF};
 ```

-The observers are defined in a separate script file and loaded on line 72.
-The observers used in the paper are all defined in the file [rod_obs_P2DcTd4.m](rod_obs_P2DcTd4.m).
+The observers are defined in separate script files and loaded on line 72.
+The observers used in the paper are defined in the file [rod_obs_P2DcTd4.m](rod_obs_P2DcTd4.m).

-Running [rod_obs_sim.m](rod_obs_sim.m) should produce the following output:
+Running [rod_obs_sim.m](rod_obs_sim.m) with the above settings should produce the following output:

 ```lang-none
 Starting observer simulations with input seq. #1 ...